kexinhuang12345/DeepPurpose/README.md

 ## Example

-### Case Study 1: A Framework for Drug Target Interaction Prediction, with less than 10 lines of codes.
+### Case Study 1(a): A Framework for Drug Target Interaction Prediction, with less than 10 lines of codes.
+In addition to the DTI prediction, we also provide repurpose and virtual screening functions to rapidly generation predictions.

 <details>
   <summary>Click here for the code!</summary>